libretro/libretro-uae/README.md

 - If no disk/drive images are found, the ZIP will be treated as a directory.

 ### M3U support
-When you have a multi disk game, you can use a M3U file to be able to change disks via RetroArch Disc Control interface.
+When you have a multi disk game, you can use a M3U playlist file to be able to change disks via RetroArch Disc Control interface.

-A M3U file is a simple text file with one disk per line (see `https://en.wikipedia.org/wiki/M3U`).
+A M3U file is a simple text file with one disk per line ([Wikipedia](https://en.wikipedia.org/wiki/M3U)).

 Example: